Simplified Graph Convolution with Heterophily: Background

 \paragraph{Heterophily} If node features are used for node classification or regression, smoothing the features of nodes along edges encourages similar predictions along locally connected nodes.
 This seems sensible when locally connected nodes should be generally similar in terms of features and labels; if the variance in features and labels between connected nodes is generally attributable to noise, then this smoothing procedure acts as a useful denoising step.
 Graphs in which connected nodes tend to be similar are called homophilous or assortative.
-An example would be a citation network of papers on various topics; papers concerning the same topic tend to cite each other.
+An example would be a citation network of papers on various topics: papers concerning the same topic tend to cite each other.
 Much of the existing work on graph models has an underlying assumption of network homophily, and there has been significant recent interest (discussed further in Section~\ref{sec:related}) on the limitations of graph models at addressing network heterophily/disassortativity, wherein connections tend to be between dissimilar nodes.
-An example would be a network based on adjacencies of words in text, where the labels are based on the part of speech; adjacent words tend to be of different parts of speech.
+An example would be a network based on adjacencies of words in text, where the labels are based on the part of speech: adjacent words tend to be of different parts of speech.
 For disassortative networks, smoothing a feature across connections as in SGC may not be sensible, since encouraging predictions of connected nodes to be similar is contrary to disassortativity.
-Rather than using a fixed, smoothing polynomial filter $\tilde{\bm{S}}^K$ as in SGC, our adaptive SGC constructs several smoothed versions of each feature by propagating the feature once, twice, up to $K$ times across the graph.
-We then use least squares regression to approximate the input feature as a linear combination of these smoothed features.
-The end result is a polynomial filter, which may or may not be smoothing, based on the feature and graph.